Romea/romea-ros2-gps/romea_gps_gazebo_classic/README.md

+# Romea RPS GPS Gazebo Classic #

 # 1) Overview

-  The romea_gps_gazebo package provides a Gazebo plugin for GNSS (Global Navigation Satellite System) receiver simulation.
+  The romea_gps_gazebo_classic package provides a plugin for GNSS (Global Navigation Satellite System) receiver simulation for Gazebo classic.
 As gazebo_ros_gps_sensor plugin provided into ROS [gazebo__plugins](https://github.com/ros-simulation/gazebo_ros_pkgs.git), this plugin publish fix and velocity messages  as well as some nmea sentences.
-For the moment, only GGA and RMC sentences are provided by this plugin but when contellations will be simulated GSV data will be also provided.
+For the moment, only GGA,RMC and HDT sentences are provided by this plugin but when contellations will be simulated GSV data will be also provided.

 # 2) Published Topics